Quick Start All Prompts

 **Area 3: Documentation** - Continuous logging for persistent context

-**Production Standards** - Security, logging, error handling in every implementation
+**Production Standards** - Security, logging, error handling, accessibility in every implementation

 **Critical F3 Behaviors:**